Jujutsu Kaisen Murder Hunt: rules, arenas, points

 -

-Which arc is the Culling Game in Jujutsu Kaisen?
+Culling Game, which arc is it in Jujutsu Kaisen?

-It's the arc called Shimetsu Kaiyū, generally presented as the direct sequel to the Shibuya Incident, organized by Kenjaku and structured into colonies. -
+It's the arc called Shimetsu Kaiyū, generally presented as the direct continuation of the Shibuya Incident, organized by Kenjaku and structured into colonies. -

 How many colonies are there in the Culling Game?

-Arc recaps indicate 10 colonies spread across Japan, each corresponding to a barrier where the game takes place. -
+Arc summaries indicate 10 colonies spread across Japan, each corresponding to a barrier where the game takes place. -

-What are points used for in the Culling Game?
+What are points for in the Culling Game?

-Points reward eliminations and, from 100 points, allow players to propose adding a rule, which changes the dynamic of the ritual. -
+Points reward eliminations and allow, from 100 points, to propose adding a rule, which changes the dynamic of the ritual. -

 Who is Kogane in the Culling Game?